IRS Publication 463: Car-Related Business Expenses & Deductions

 Contemporaneous mileage logs should also be kept regularly and accurately, and be supported by evidence such as receipts, bills, and invoices.

 If you’re tracking your business mileage using any of the methods mentioned above, even if you import your logs into MileageWise at a later date, it’s still considered contemporaneous because it was originally recorded at or near the time of your trip.
-It’s also crucial to know that you may edit your trips retrospectively.

-MileageWise, your designated mileage tracker app
+MileageWise, your designated mileage log solution

-MileageWise is a mileage tracking application that is designed to help users stay tax compliant with IRS Publication 463, which provides guidance on tax deductions related to business expenses, including car expenses.
+MileageWise is designed to help users stay tax compliant with IRS Publication 463, which provides guidance on tax deductions related to business expenses, including car expenses.
+Here are some ways in which MileageWise can help you stay tax-compliant with IRS Publication 463:

 Retrospective Mileage Log Recovery